 Readmitted students are not eligible to benefit from the Articulation Agreement with community colleges if Longwood credits were used to obtain the degree.
 However, individual courses will be evaluated and granted credit if appropriate.

-Applications for readmission may be found online at http://www.whylongwood.com/apply.htm.
+Applications for readmission may be found online.